The Hope probe successfully moves to its scientific orbit

-Imran Sharaf, Director of the Emirates Mars Exploration Project, said: “The move of the Hope probe to the scientific orbit was very important, and I can say that it was the last critical moment for the mission due to the possibility of losing the probe during the maneuver.
-We are currently evaluating the results of that operation, but we are confident of We don’t need to do another big maneuver to adjust the orbit. “
+The director of the Emirates Mars Exploration Project, Omran Sharaf, said, “The maneuver to move the Hope probe to the scientific orbit is extremely important, and is the last critical moment for the mission, because of the possibility of losing the probe during the maneuver, and the results of that process are currently being evaluated, and we are confident that we will not need to.
+Perform another major orbit modification maneuver. ”

+The Al-Amal probe moved from the capture orbit of 1063 km to 42,461 km, to a scientific orbit of 20,000 km to 43,000 km.
+This maneuver is the last dangerous operation to use propulsion engines, during the probe’s journey since its launch into space, on July 20.

-In turn, said Hessa Al Matrooshi, Deputy Project Manager for Scientific Affairs: “Once we are able to reach our stable scientific orbit and start using our scientific tools, we will start building data sets and testing our systems through live data.
-Openly through our website. “
+In turn, Deputy Project Manager for Scientific Affairs, Hessa Al Matrooshi, said, “Once we are able to reach our stable scientific orbit and start using our scientific tools, we will start building data sets and testing our systems with live data.
+And that data that we will process, coordinate and share with the scientific and academic communities in the world in an open way through our website. ”

-The process of collecting scientific data about the Red Planet is a complex process that consists of making several “revolutions” around Mars and determining each set of measurements to build an integrated picture of the movement of dust, ice and water vapor in the layers of the planet’s atmosphere.
-In addition, the probe will measure atmospheric temperatures and diffusion of hydrogen gas, oxygen, carbon monoxide and ozone.
+The process of collecting scientific data about the red planet is a complex process, consisting of conducting several “rotations” around Mars, and identifying each set of measurements to build an integrated picture of the movement of dust, ice and water vapor in the layers of the planet’s atmosphere.
+In addition, the probe will measure atmospheric temperatures, the diffusion of hydrogen gas, oxygen, carbon monoxide and ozone.
 Hope’s unique elliptical orbit, at a 25-degree angle, enables high-resolution data and images of the planet’s atmosphere to be collected every 225 hours (9.5 days).

-The Hope Probe carries three scientific instruments: the Exploration Camera, which is a 12-megapixel digital camera that captures high-resolution images of Mars as well as measuring water ice and ozone in the lower layer of the atmosphere via ultraviolet beams.
-Infrared Spectrometer – A spectrophotometer collects information on surface and atmosphere temperatures and measures the general distribution of dust, ice clouds and water vapor in the lower Martian atmosphere.
-Plus UV Spectrophotometer – measures the oxygen and carbon monoxide in the atmosphere and the hydrogen and oxygen diversity in the upper atmosphere of the red planet.

-It is noteworthy that the engineers of the Mohammed bin Rashid Space Center have worked on designing and building the Hope Probe and its scientific instruments in cooperation with international knowledge partners, including the Atmospheric and Space Physics Laboratory at the University of Colorado Boulder, Arizona State University and the University of California Berkeley.
+It is noteworthy that the engineers of the Mohammed bin Rashid Space Center have worked on the design and construction of the Hope Probe and its scientific equipment, in cooperation with international knowledge partners, including the Laboratory of Atmospheric and Space Physics at the University of Colorado Boulder, Arizona State University and the University of California Berkeley.

 The historic Al-Amal probe journey to the Red Planet coincides with the year of the UAE’s golden jubilee celebrations.